Sunflower (The Beach Boys album): November 1969 – July 1970

 According to music historian Keith Badman, a breakthrough with Warner Bros.
 Records inspired "an immense sense of optimism" and a "remarkable amount of new material" recorded in November 1969.
-He stated that the group, "including a temporarily rejuvenated Brian", prepared material with "as many songwriting collaborators as possible" as they regarded "the forthcoming album as a make-or-break disc."
-On November 18, Warner executive Mo Ostin agreed to sign the band to their subsidiary Reprise Records.
+He stated that the group, "including a temporarily rejuvenated Brian", prepared material with "as many songwriting collaborators as possible", for they regarded "the forthcoming album as a make-or-break disc".
+On November 18, Warner executive Mo Ostin agreed to sign the band to the company's subsidiary Reprise Records.
 This deal was brokered by Van Dyke Parks, a former collaborator of Brian's who was then employed as a multimedia executive at Warner Music Group.
 (Note: Parks said: "I'd pressured Mo to sign the beleaguered Beach Boys to the label, in spite of industry-wide reservations about the group's ability to deliver. ...
 Everyone at the label just wanted Brian Wilson to come over and write some songs.")
 The contract dealt by Reprise stipulated Brian's proactive involvement with the band in all albums.
 Another part of the deal was to revive Brother Records.
 (Note: Grillo explained: "Their career came first and Brother Records came second.
 He [Ostin] wanted the group to get back into the mainstream and, once that had happened, he'd develop the other artists on the label.")

 Shortly before signing with Reprise, the group accumulated enough material for a new album, now titled Sun Flower, and assembled a provisional 14-song acetate for the label.
 (Note: The tracks were "Slip On Through", "Walkin'", "Forever", "Games Two Can Play", "Add Some Music to Your Day", "When Girls Get Together", "Our Sweet Love", "Tears in the Morning", "Back Home", "Fallin' in Love", "I Just Got My Pay", "Carnival", "Susie Cincinnati", and "Good Time".)
 This collection was rejected.
 Warner Bros. executive Dave Berson remembered: "It seemed like an amazing thing to do, to say to the Beach Boys, 'This is not the kind of an album we want to pay for.'
 Contractually, we didn't have any right to reject albums."
 The project was then renamed Add Some Music with the subheading An Album Offering from the Beach Boys.

 From November 25 to December 7, the band embarked on their seventh and final annual Thanksgiving tour of the US.
 Badman called it "a dismal farewell" to the decade, "with audience members struggling to reach even a couple of hundred at some shows", forcing most of the dates to be cancelled.
 In November, the Manson family was apprehended by police for the Tate–LaBianca murders, and the family's former connections with Dennis and the Beach Boys became the subject of media attention.

 In February 1970, the band submitted a version of Add Some Music, but were once again rejected.
 (Note: The track listing was as follows: